remilabs/cpc-2025/stringshift/problem.md

 The second line contains the number of operations to be performed N.

-The following lines contain the operations, denoted by an `l` or `r` character, followed by a space, followed by an integer representing the number of times to shift that direction.
+The following lines contain the operations, denoted by an `l` or `r` character, followed by a space, followed by an integer F representing the number of times to shift that direction.

 For instance, the following input: